 The brand Sterling Parfums was created in 1998 to provide a diverse range of perfumes aligned to market and client needs.
 Since its inception, Sterling Parfums has built an enviable reputation as one of the largest and leading perfume companies in the Middle East supplying its products globally.

 As for Armaf, finding online sources about the company’s history has been quite challenging, and maybe a sign why some perfume aficionados avoid the brand itself.

 Thankfully, I have found one resource about the brand’s history, perfumencologne, but please keep in mind that the following information may or may not be 100% accurate due to the companies veil of mystery that surrounds it:

 - The brand started out as a company manufacturing high-quality perfume bottles for designer perfume brands in the Middle East.

 - At some point, the brand decided to create perfumes for certain designer brands while gaining the needed experience to start their own perfume business.

-- According to the same website, the brand first focused on the South African market due to their sweet perfumes synergizing well with the African climate.
+- According to the same website, the brand first focused on the South African market due to its sweet perfumes synergizing well with the African climate.

-- After the brand gained fame in South Africa, the popularity and experience converged into the expansion on the other parts of the world.
+- After the brand gained fame in South Africa, its popularity and experience converged into expansion in other parts of the world.

 That, and the fact that the company is most famous for being completely and 100% a clone brand, for better or for worse.